umairacheema/authorship-attribution/README.md

 Different researchers have tried different machine learning algorithms for authorship attribution.
 Some of the main algorithms that I found in the papers that I consulted include K-nearest neighbors, Bayesian, Support Vector Machines(SVM), Feed Forward Multilayer Perceptrons (MLP) and ensembles using combination of these algorithms.

-In 2007 Bozkurt, Bağlıoğlu and Uyar[2] found that 'Bag of Words' approach with SVM gave very high accuracy.
-In 2007 Stańczyk and Cyran[1] used ANN and found that highest classification ratio is granted by the exploitation of syntactic textual features.
+In 2007 Bozkurt, Bağlıoğlu and Uyar[2] found that 'Bag of Words' approach with SVM gave very high accuracy.
+In 2007 Stańczyk and Cyran[1] used ANN and found that highest classification ratio is granted by the exploitation of syntactic textual features.

 In 2014 Pratanwanich and Lio[3] have used Supervised Author Topic (SAT) model that is based on probabilistic generative model and has exhibited same performance as Random Forests.